Joe Cannon (soccer): Later career

 Cannon returned to the Earthquakes via trade with the Galaxy for allocation money in January 2008.
 He spent three seasons with the club.

 Cannon was selected by Vancouver Whitecaps FC in the 2010 MLS Expansion Draft.
 He re-signed with Vancouver for the 2012 Major League Soccer season.
 Cannon retired following the 2013 Major League Soccer season.

-International
+International career

 Cannon earned two caps with the United States men's national soccer team.
 His first cap came against New Zealand in 2003 where he played the first half of a 2–1 win.
 In 2004 he was called into several U.S. camps without gaining any game time.
 In 2005 he won his second cap, playing the first half of a friendly against Honduras.

 Cannon's grandfather and father are Canadian, which made him eligible for the Canada men's national soccer team.

 Post-playing career

 In March 2014, Cannon was announced as a color commentator for San Jose Earthquakes radio broadcasts on KLIV.